Sebastopol, Victoria: Education

 Sebastopol is served by a joint primary and secondary school, Phoenix College, several kindergartens, a post office and library, and several small shopping precincts including three supermarkets.

 Transport

 Buses have operated in Sebastopol since 21 September 1971 after they replaced the tram service.
 Ballarat Transit now provides regular bus services between Ballarat CBD and Sebastopol.

-Community

-Sebastopol is home to The Complex Recreation Centre, most commonly known as "The Complex".
-The building was built in 1961 and is rich in history, but has only recently transformed into a second home for Ballarat's troubled youths.

 Sport

 Sebastopol has an Australian rules football team competing in the Ballarat Football League.

 The Sebastopol Vikings play association football/soccer in the Ballarat & District Soccer Association.